Reference data tables are a powerful feature of Duco. With reference data tables a user can set up:

 To access the screen to manage reference data tables:

-- Click on the (three-lines) menu
+- Click on More at the top of the screen

 - Choose Reference data